diemheych/px41cx-utility/README.md

 The program does some simple error checking, however, knowledge of the HP 41C series memory space and requirements for the modules to be used is required.

+ROM file archives that are regularly updated are available at: https://systemyde.com/hp41/archive.html

 # Installation
 The program requires Python 3 and the intelhex module which can be found at: https://pypi.org/project/intelhex/
 # Usage